 It takes that chance to meet with the kid to see where that hitch is.

-The prison statistics, and even in Texas, show that 48% of the prison population is dyslexic, with two-thirds of them struggling with reading in the first place.
+The prison statistics and even in Texas show that 48% of the prison population is dyslexic, with two-thirds of them struggling with reading in the first place.

-And so when you have these kids that have struggled at home and can't really connect online or they don't have that added support, um, they very well take that path that that really sets them up for failure throughout life.
+And so when you have these kids that have struggled at home and can't really connect online or they don't have that added support, they very well take that path that really sets them up for failure throughout life.

 And this was a big part of broken communities.